bryangyc/toxic_comments_classification_upgrade/README.md

 https://www.kaggle.com/datasets/shivamb/combined-jigsaw-comments-corpus

-- This project predict the toxic severity of a given input, training on dataset of 2 million movie comments.
+- This project predict the toxic severity of a given input, trained on a dataset of 2 million movie comments.

 - Goal is to predict score of toxic_comments_severity from 0 (a little toxic) to 1 (toxic)

-- Project will be using Gradio from Demo purpose, key in any sentence, model will predict the severity of toxic.
+- Gradio will be used to showcase the model, by  keying in any sentence, a predictation of the severity of toxicity will be shown.

 - Model: https://huggingface.co/martin-ha/toxic-comment-model